NoelSabia/Portfolio-C-Algo/README.md

 ## Python
 - writing a Script to fill a .txt file with random numbers
 - also writing a checker to check if everything is sorted or not
+1. Write a mainfunction that asks the user for how many numbers and if repeating nums are allowed and if use own numfile or not
+2. Errorecheck for something like: too many nums and/or wrong input
+3. (for own textfile:) Create a new function that fills nums.txt

 ## C
+Using: Merge Sort